 - Look toward whomever's talking, rather than staring off to the side

 - Put an interested / listening expression on your face, rather than looking blank

 - Nod and make little "Mm hm" listening sounds

 - If you're in a jokey group conversation, laugh when everyone else does

 - When you sense they're about to finish speaking, try to come back to the present so you can gather enough information to put together a reasonable response

 What to do if you're caught zoning out in a conversation

 First, own up to the fact that you were zoning out.
 You've already been caught, so don't try to cover it up or guess at what they were saying that you missed.

-If you were staring off into space while a group was casually hanging out, they may poke fun of you a bit, but that's all.
+If you were staring off into space while a group was casually hanging out, they' may 'll mostly likely poke fun of you a bit.
 Laugh along with them, then move on.